 The purpose of this study is to find the optimal dose of two immunotherapy drugs used together in patients with metastatic solid tumors: RO6958688 and atezolizumab.
 RO6958688 attaches to a protein many tumor cells make called CEA, and also to a protein on immune cells called CD3.
 It is designed to activate immune cells to recognize and attack tumor cells with CEA.

-Atezolizumab is designed to improve the immune system's ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-It is approved for treating bladder cancer; its use in this study is considered investigational.
+Atezolizumab is designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
+It is approved for treating bladder and lung cancers; its use in this study is considered investigational.

 Both medications are given intravenously (by vein).